MarwaAbuEssa/sendbird-javascript-doc/sdk_function_common.md

 ### 5. Get Message
 Get messages from the current channel.
-You can call this method recursively to get all the messages in the channel.
+You can call this method recursively to get more previous messages in the channel.

 ```javascript
   ...